Algorithms and Theory for Supervised Gradual Domain Adaptation: Preliminaries

-\end{asmp} \begin{asmp} The label distribution remains unchanged through out the time horizon, i.e., $\forall t \in [T]$,$ P_t(Y =y) = P_{t+1}(Y =y)$. \end{asmp} We study the problem without restrictions on the specific form of the loss function, and we only assume that the empirical loss function is bounded and is hence Lipschitz continuous.
+where $\Gamma(P,Q)$ denotes the set of all joint distribution $\gamma$ over $(X, Y)$ such that $X \sim P$, $Y \sim Q$. \end{defn} Intuitively, Wasserstein distance measures the minimum cost needed to move one distribution to another.
+The flexibility of Wasserstein distance enables us to derive tight theoretical results for a wider range of practical applications.
+In comparison, previous results leverage $l_1$ distance \citep{mansour2009domain} or the Wasserstein-infinity $W_\infty$ distance \citep{kumar2020understanding} to capture non-stationarity.
+In practice, however, this is rarely used and $W_1$ is more commonly employed due to its low computational cost.
+Moreover, even if pairs of data distributions are close to each other in terms of $W_1$ distance, the $W_\infty$ distance can be unbounded with a few presences of outlier data.
+Previous literature hence offers limited insights whereas our results include this more general scenario.
+We formally describe the assumptions below. \begin{asmp} For all $1 \leq t \leq T-1$ and some constant $\Delta > 0$, the $p$-th Wasserstein distance between two domains is bounded as $W_p(P_{t} (X,Y), P_{t+1}(X,Y)) \leq \Delta$. \end{asmp} We study the problem without restrictions on the specific form of the loss function, and we only assume that the empirical loss function is bounded and Lipschitz continuous.
 This covers a rich class of loss functions, including the logistic loss/binary cross-entropy, and hinge loss.
 Formally, let $\ell_h$ be the loss function, $\ell_h = \ell(h(x), y):\xspace\times\yspace\to \mathbb{R}$.
-We have the following assumption. \begin{asmp} The loss function $\ell_h $ is $\rho$-Lipschitz continuous and bounded such that $\|\ell_h \|_\infty \leq M $. \end{asmp} This assumption is general as it holds when the input data are compact.
-In the case where the input data fails to be compact, the assumption remains true after the normalization of data.
+We have the following assumption. \begin{asmp} The loss function $\ell_h : \mathcal{X} \times \mathcal{Y} \rightarrow \mathbb{R}$ is $\rho$-Lipschitz continuous with respect to $(x,y)$, denoted as $\|\ell_h\|_{\text{Lip}}\leq \rho$, and bounded such that $\|\ell_h \|_\infty \leq M $. \end{asmp} This assumption is general as it holds when the input data are compact.
 Moreover, we note that this assumption is mainly for the convenience of technical analysis and is common in the literature \citep{mansour2009domain,cortes2011domain,kumar2020understanding}.

-Before we present the main theoretical result, we first further define a few notations and definitions needed for the theorem and the proof sketch in the next section. \paragraph{Notation} To simplify the notation, we let $Z = (X,Y)$ and use shorthand $Z_1^T$ for $Z_1, \ldots, Z_T$.